oracle-livelabs/em-omc/oracle-db-at-azure-monitoring/ops-insights-oracledbatazure-adbs/enable-ops-insights-odaa-adbs.md

 Refer to Database Management Service Create Private Endpoint for detailed steps:
     ![Create Ops Insights Private Endpoint](./images/odaa-ops-insights-private-endpoint.png " ")

-### Enable Network Communication between Ops Insights and the Databases
+## Task 3: Enable Network Communication between Ops Insights and the Databases

 You must enable communication between Ops Insights and the Oracle Cloud Database by adding the ingress and egress security rules to an NSG or a Security List in the VCN in which the Oracle Database@Azure Cloud Databases can be accessed.